DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Background and Motivation

 \textbf{Prefill and Decode.} In the inference process of LLMs, there are two phases: prefill and decode.
 During the prefill stage, the model receives the complete input sequence and processes the parallel computation of these tokens.
 This means that all input tokens can be processed simultaneously during this stage, rather than decoding each token step by step.
 In the decode stage, the model generates each output token sequentially, using the partially generated output (along with cached features from the prefill stage) to generate new tokens one by one.
 At this stage, the model uses the already generated tokens and context information to infer the next token, making the process inherently sequential and unsuitable for parallelization like in the prefill stage.

-\textbf{Activation Differences in LLMs.} For the MoE layer, expert model activation is sparse for a single token.
-However, the LLM needs to process multiple tokens in parallel, the MoE layer may experience dense activations in the prefill phase.
-For instance, Mixtral activates all experts during the prefill stage, This creates a situation where the number of activated experts during the prefill stage can be considerably larger compared to the decode stage, leading to significant memory demands and challenges in managing parallel activations efficiently.
-Unlike the prefill stage, each iteration processes only one token during the decode stage, which means the expert model activation remains sparse.
+\textbf{Activation Differences in LLMs.} For a single token, expert activation in an MoE layer is sparse.
+However, during prefill, an LLM processes many tokens in parallel, and the union of token-level Top-$k$ routing decisions can become effectively dense.
+For instance, Mixtral can activate all experts in a layer during prefill when routes are aggregated across tokens in one batch.
+As a result, the number of activated experts in prefill can be considerably larger than in decode, leading to significant memory demand and challenges in managing parallel activations efficiently.
+Unlike the prefill stage, each iteration processes only one token during decode, so expert activation remains sparse. \textbf{However, in single-GPU deployments without expert parallelism, request batching tends to densify expert activation in both the prefill and decode stages.} The union of token-level routing decisions across requests can activate a large portion, or even all, experts in a layer.
+This behavior weakens the effectiveness of prefetch-based scheduling and introduces significant pressure on GPU memory capacity as well as host–device communication bandwidth.